mayanayza/luna/README.md

 [View on my website](http://mayaferrandiz.github.io/project-automation)

 This is a tool to automate the creation and management of art and personal proejcts.
 It creates local project directories to store work-in-progress files and media, GitHub repositories, and Things 3 projects with consistent organization and metadata.
-Once ready, it also facilitates publication to a Jekyll website and will also be able to syndicate content to other
+Once ready, it also facilitates publication to a Jekyll website and will also be able to syndicate content to other platforms in the future.

 ## Setup
 1. Clone the repository: